This programme can run as an online or classroom training

 - The three financial fundamentals

-- The Balance Sheet – Interpreting Assets & Liabilities
+- Statement of Financial Position – Interpreting Assets & Liabilities

 - Diagnosing the Cash Flow Position and Requirements

-- How do you know if the organisation is performing well?
+- How do you know if the organization is performing well?

 - Budgets and budgeting cycle